fdervisi/k8s_cicd_overview/README.md

    ![Updated Image on Docker Hub](img/docker-hub.png)

----

-These explanations provide a step-by-step guide on what the user should expect and how to navigate through the CI/CD process using the provided images as visual aids.
-Let me know if this elaboration meets your expectations or if further modifications are needed!

 3. **Activate Your Workflow**:

    Commit and push your workflow.
 GitHub Actions will automatically detect the `.yaml` file, initiating the workflow upon any qualifying event (e.g., changes to the `aws-ec2-instance-checker` directory on the master branch).